-Progress on the evaluation of CCMs and Chemical Transport Model (CTM) results is currently limited regarding PSC processes, as detailed long-term observations of PSCs are not available at present.
-For instance, solar occultation measurements of PSCs rarely discriminate the cloud type, and cannot be conducted in the polar night.
-However, the wintertime polar regions have been covered for several years by remote sensing satellite instruments which are not dependent on the sun as a light
+Progress on the evaluation of CCMs and chemical transport model (CTM) results is currently limited regarding PSC processes, as detailed long-term observations of PSCs are not available at present.
+Although solar occultation measurements have some capability for the discrimination of PSC types (e.g. Strawa et al., 2002; Zasetsky et al., 2007), they cannot be conducted in the polar night.
+The wintertime polar regions have been covered for several years by remote sensing satellite instruments which are not dependent on the sun as a light source.
+A 10-year archive (2002-2012) of measurements from the Michelson Interferometer for Passive Atmospheric Sounding (MIPAS) (Fischer et al., 2008) instrument on board ESA's Environment Satellite (Envisat) and ongoing measurements from the Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP) instrument from the NASA/CNES Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) mission (Winker et al., 2009), which started in May 2006, are available.

-- 5 source, A 10 year archive (2002-2012) of measurements from the Michelson Interferometer for Passive Atmospheric Sounding (MIPAS) (Fischer et al., 2008) on-board ESA's Environment Satellite (Envisat) and ongoing measurements from the Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP) instrument from the NASA/CNES Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) mission (Winker et al., 2009) started in May 2006, are available. - This paper introduces a new classification method of the composition of PSCs based on IR limb measurements and first applications on the MIPAS data.
-After the introduction, the paper will present details on instruments and data sets used in the analyses (Sec.
-2), followed by a review of both formerly adopted, and new classification methods (Sec.
+This paper introduces a new classification method of the composition of PSCs based on infrared (IR) limb measurements and first applications of the MIPAS data.
+After the introduction, the paper will present details on instruments and datasets used in the analyses (Sect.
+2), followed by a review of both formerly adopted and new classification methods (Sect.
 3).
 Supported by radiative transfer calculations and the MIPAS measurements themselves, all methods are combined in a new Bayesian classifier (BC) for a comprehensive PSC composition classification for MIPAS.
-Section 4 presents some examples of the completely processed dataset, as well as a comparison with the CALIOP instrument. - 15
+Section 4 presents some examples of the completely processed dataset, as well as a comparison with the CALIOP instrument.